 A common oral hygiene mistake is people believe brushing their teeth too hard is the way forward to keep enamel strong.
 This is incorrect because brushing your teeth too hard will cause fractures to your teeth.
 When brushing your teeth, you must first use a soft-bristle toothbrush, and brush around your teeth with gentle circular motions in the front, back and biting areas of your teeth.

 Resolve Any Issues With Teeth Grinding

-Teeth grinding is a condition where your teeth clench and grind together either during sleep or when stressed.
+Teeth grinding is when your teeth clench and grind together during sleep or when stressed.
 The difficulty with this condition is you’re not likely to be aware that you’re performing it.
-If you wake up and see your teeth slowly degrading, it is like you’re suffering from teeth grinding.
+If you wake up and see your teeth slowly degrading, you suffer from teeth grinding.
 Consult your dentist for a custom-fitted dental mouthguard.
-A mouthguard will place a gap between the upper and lower roof of your teeth so your teeth do not grind together.
+A mouthguard will place a gap between your teeth’ upper and lower roof so your teeth do not grind together.

 Alternatively, you can contact one of our Docklands dentists for a check-up today.
-The dentist will perform a comprehensive review of your oral health and will likely locate signs of damage to your enamel.
+The dentist will comprehensively review your oral health and likely locate signs of damage to your enamel.
 The dentist will clean your teeth but also provide oral hygiene advice so you can start strengthening your enamel to preserve your smile.